 The aim of the program is to provide tomorrow’s editors with skills and knowledge to guide their newsrooms through the transition to digital and to reach and engage audiences in new ways.
 During the year, each fellow will work on a specific project that is relevant to their newsroom.

-This is a year-long program that includes a four-week on-site component, divided into three modules that will take place in New York, Mountain View and Tokyo over the course of 2019.
+This is a year-long program that includes a four-week on-site component, divided into three modules that will take place in New York, Mountain View and either Hong Kong or Tokyo over the course of 2019 and 2020.

 Tuition, travel and accommodation is covered for all fellows.